 - a.
 Hospital room - b.
 Facility charges from a covered facility, including a birthing center - c.
 Other hospital services and supplies when medically necessary for treatment and ordinarily provided by a hospital - d.
-Nursery care.
+Nursery care includes one in-nursery well-newborn infant preventive health exam.
+You will not have to pay anything when performed by a Tier 1 or Tier 2 provider.
+Additional visits are covered at the hospital visit benefit level.
+There is no deductible for routine nursery care.
 Nursery care is covered under the newborn's own coverage, and is routine while you are confined in the hospital and receiving maternity benefits. - e.
 Take-home prescription drugs are limited to a 3-day supply at the same benefit level as for hospitalization.